abeldemoz/programming-articles/2025/deterministic-testing-in-swift-concurrency.md

 In Swift Concurrency, tasks are fundamental units of work that can be executed concurrently.
 They represent asynchronous operations that can be run in parallel with other tasks.
 Tasks allow you to create, manage, and execute code concurrently in a structured way.

-However, when initialising an unstructured task within a synchronous method, the task will outlive the method.
-This is because the task is initialised with an escaping closure.
+However, when initializing an unstructured task inside a synchronous method, the task may continue executing even after the method returns.
+This is because the task is initialized with an escaping closure.
 Let's consider the following example:

 ```swift
 class SomethingDoer {